Online Course Options

-- In order to claim state funding for online enrollments, districts must either use approved providers, run an OSPI-approved program, or follow the criteria for district use of non-approved courses.
+- In order to claim state funding for online enrollments, districts must either use approved providers, run an OSPI-approved program, or follow the criteria for district use of non-approved providers.
 This could impact the courses and providers with which students may participate.

 Enrolling independently of the school district

 If the options available in a school district do not meet a student's need, the student has the option of enrolling directly with an OSPI-approved online course provider.
 We cannot enroll the student directly in a course listed in the DLD catalog without coordination/support from their local school, but families are free to use our catalog as a good representation of the courses available to WA students from approved providers.
 It is assumed that the student/family would pay for the course directly, as an addition to a full schedule of courses being provided by the local school or program.
 We strongly encourage families to make sure they are on the same page with their districts before independently enrolling their students in an online course.